Imaginous/Cowboy_Untamed/README.md

 ## The future
 I think there is a quite solid base now for the future.
 Offcourse removing the speed limit was my main goal.
 Second I wanted to make shortcuts which I could use via *Tasker*.<br>I have discussed with other bikers and some of us would like to be able to set the support level.
 When you want to ride along with a non e-biker the support should be a lot less.
 The idea is to make speed dependant support.
 Let's say 0-10km/h you get the current support, 11-22km/h low to no support, 23->km/h regular untamed support.
 The levels can be set by the user.
 You can activate them via a long press shortcut.<br><br>These are ideas.
 I'm now ready to start exploring how to.
 I believe it can be done, but I want to do some serious testing with my own bike before I release it into the wild.<br><br>
-**2021-29-05**: Finally some nice weather.
+**2021-05-29**: Finally some nice weather.
 I did some testing this morning.
 At his point I made the following discoveries:
 - Adjusting various gain settings did not give me the hoped response.
 I can't feel a real difference when I suppress the torque and peddle gains.
 This might need further investigation.
 Since I think it would be the best option to a natural feel in cycling.
 - The other thing, which is working as expected, is setting the 8 power levels.
 For certain speed ranges you can set the maximum power output as a percentage.
 Default Cowboy uses 100% for all 8 levels.
 I tried adjusting them and it works flawlessly.
 You can set the power output in 8 stages.
 So you can still have 100% power to get up to 6km/h.
 Then you can set it to 25% for 6-20 km/h.
 You have to work a lot harder, but will preserve battery and it's a more fair game between you and a non electrified biker ;) Then you can set it to 75% from 20 km/h and up for example.<br>The major drawback of this system is you might need more power when going uphill... you won't get it untill you drop below a certain speed.<br>Therefore a gain based reduction would be better, but I'm not getting any usefull results with that.

+**2021-06-03**: i did some more research and testing.
+I found a second setting which is interesting.
+I can adjust the maximum voltage range of the torque sensor.
+By raising this you have to peddle harder (get less assistance).
+This setting can be handy to put in a bit more effort yourself and spare battery power.

+I hope to get a prerelease version with presets realeased in about 2 weeks.

 ## FAQ